Starr: ‘We’ve Got a New Record and New Spandex!’

 But the band hasn’t been sitting idle.
 They’re continually refining their act and practicing music.

-And Starr is a frequent guest at the popular Ultimate Jam Night at The Whisky A Go Go.
+And Starr is a frequent guest at the The Whisky A Go Go.

 And when he’s there, Starr has been seen giving props and pats on the back to his fellow artists.